iosifvieru/pico-2d-engine/README.md

 - `make_shared(shared: bool): void` - marks the component as shared.
 - `is_shared(): bool` - returns if a component is shared or not.

 This interface is implemented by *PositionComponent* (stores the position of an entity), *VelocityComponent* (defines the movement speed), *SpriteComponent* (containes the entity's texture).
+To create your component implement this interface.

 #### System

 ![System diagram](./Documentation/systems.png)

 The System interface has an update function that accepts entities, iterates through all of them and modify their data.
+To create your own system implement the interface.

 Example of a system: